This page contains instructions for project maintainers about how our setup works, making releases, creating packages, etc.

 this new folder.

-Grab a zip file from the GitHub release and upload to Zenodo using the previously reserved DOI.
+Grab both the source code and baseline images zip files from the GitHub release page and upload them to Zenodo using the previously reserved DOI.

 When a new version is released on PyPI, conda-forge’s bot automatically creates version updates for the feedstock.
 In most cases, the maintainers can simply merge that PR.